Mikhail Bulgakov: Early life

 Bulgakov was staying with Lappa's parents in Saratov at the outbreak of the First World War.
-Her mother opened a field hospital for wounded soldiers, where Bulgakov worked as a doctor.
+Her mother opened a field hospital for wounded soldiers, where he worked as a doctor.
 The couple returned to Kiev in the autumn.
 In 1916, Bulgakov graduated from the university, after which he volunteered for the Red Cross.
-His wife volunteered as a nurse.
-He first worked in Kamianets-Podilskyi, then he was transferred to Chernivtsi in the same year.
-In September of that year he was transferred to Moscow; and then to the village of Nikolskoye in the Smolensk Oblast.
-The time he spent working as a doctor would be the inspiration for his short story cycle, A Young Doctor's Notebook and his short story, Morphine.
-Morphine is based on the author's actual addiction to morphine, which he started taking to alleviate the allergic effects of an anti-diphtheria drug, after accidentally infecting himself with the disease while treating a child with the same condition.
-While visiting Kiev with his wife, they received advice from Bulgakov's stepfather on countering his addiction in the form of injecting distilled water instead of morphine, which gradually helped Bulgakov to end his addiction.
+Lappa volunteered as a nurse.
+Bulgakov first worked in Kamianets-Podilskyi, then he was transferred to Chernivtsi in the same year.
+In September of that year, he was transferred to Moscow; and then to the village of Nikolskoye in Smolensk Oblast.
+The time Bulgakov spent working as a doctor would be the inspiration for his short story cycle, A Young Doctor's Notebook, and his short story, Morphine.
+Morphine is based on Bulgakov's actual addiction to morphine, which he started taking to alleviate the allergic effects of an anti-diphtheria drug, after accidentally infecting himself with the disease while treating a child with the same condition.
+While visiting Kiev with Lappa, they received advice from Bulgakov's stepfather on countering his addiction in the form of injecting distilled water instead of morphine, which gradually helped Bulgakov to end his addiction.

-In the autumn of 1917 he was transferred to the town of Vyazma, but left for Moscow in either November or December of that year in an unsuccessful attempt to gain a military discharge.
+In the autumn of 1917, he was transferred to the town of Vyazma, but left for Moscow in either November or December of that year in an unsuccessful attempt to gain a military discharge.
 After briefly visiting Lappa's parents in Saratov, they returned to Kiev in February 1918.
-Upon returning Bulgakov opened a private practice at his home at Andreyevsky Descent, 13.
-Here he lived through the Civil War and witnessed ten coups.
-Successive governments drafted the young doctor into their service while two of his brothers were serving in the White Army against the Bolsheviks.
+Upon returning, Bulgakov opened a private practice at his home at Andreyevsky Descent, 13.
+There, he lived through the Civil War and witnessed ten coups.
+Successive governments drafted him into their service while two of his brothers were serving in the White Army against the Bolsheviks.

 In 1919, he was mobilised as an army physician by the White Army.
-In September 1919, Bulgakov was in Grozny with his wife.
+In September 1919, Bulgakov was in Grozny with Lappa.
 While there, he observed the fighting between the forces of Anton Denikin and Uzun-Hajji in the city of Chechen-Aul; this became part of one of his earliest works, "Unusual Adventures" (Необыкновенные приключения).
 There, he became seriously ill with typhus, and was bedridden for several weeks.
 Around this time, both his brothers Nikolai and Ivan emigrated.
 The family lost contact with them, and Bulgakov never saw his brothers again.